Aging & Health A to Z

 - Heavy sweating

-- Heart palpitations (fast, sometimes uneven heartbeat).
+- Heart palpitations (fast, sometimes uneven heartbeat)

 Infections or Sepsis: Respiratory, Urinary, Skin

 Sometimes, a bacterial infection can cause delirium.
-The infections that are most often linked to delirium include urinary tract infections (in bladder or kidneys), lung infections (pneumonia) or skin infections (from skin ulcers or drug-resistent bacteria).
+The infections that are most often linked to delirium include urinary tract infections (in bladder or kidneys), lung infections (pneumonia) or skin infections (from skin ulcers or drug-resistant bacteria).
 When bacteria (germs) invade your bloodstream, this is a condition called sepsis.
 Sepsis may sometimes occur after an operation, or it may develop from an infection in another part of your body.

-Drugs that are known to cause delirium in some people include:
+Medications that are known to cause delirium in some people include: